A couple of weeks ago Cathy, our CGO and founder of the Woodpecker blog, got a cold email.

 I sent this breakup email to a few prospects once, and here’s what I got when I followed up with one of them in half a year.

 Now that you know how to write a follow-up email, do some A/B testing.
 These tricks brought me 24.49% of replies during my last outreach, but things can differ for you.
 Based on my advice and your tests, try to come up with a winning follow-up formula for peeps in your niche.
+You can then review the results in embedded dashboards.

 Note that I shared screenshots of my follow-ups to illustrate my line of thought.
 Don’t re-use them as is, word for word, changing your prospect’s name only.
 If people start receiving identical follow-ups, it won’t take long for these tricks to stop working.
 Try to at least rephrase and personalize them to your case and prospect.
+It won’t hurt to use some data enrichment either.

 Want to see how to send a follow-up email after getting no response?
 Go here>>